Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Power Scaling Laws and Near-field Behaviors

 \end{corollary} \begin{IEEEproof} The upper bound follows from the fact that $\xi_{d,\eta,N}, \xi_{\delta,\omega,N} \to 1/3$ as $N \to \infty$, which was also utilized in Corollary~\ref{cor:limit-mMIMO}.
 Since the channel gain is upper bounded, the SNR goes to zero if $\Ptx$ goes asymptotically to zero. \end{IEEEproof}

 This corollary shows, once again, that the asymptotic SE limit of any conventional power scaling law is zero.
-Nevertheless, we can expect the SNR in the IRS setup to grow as $N^2$ for most practical array sizes.
-In agreement with Proposition~\ref{prop:IRS-upperbound}, Corollary~\ref{cor:asymptotics-IRS} also shows that an IRS setup can never reach the same SNR as the mMIMO receiver for any common value of $N$.
-The difference remains even as $N \to \infty$.
+Nevertheless, we can expect the SNR in the IRS-aided setup to grow as $N^2$ for most practical array sizes.
+In those cases, it is also possible to reduce the transmit power as $1/N^2$ and keep the SNR constant.
+In agreement with Proposition~\ref{prop:IRS-upperbound}, Corollary~\ref{cor:asymptotics-IRS} also shows that an IRS-aided setup can never reach the same SNR as the mMIMO receiver for any common value of $N$.
+The difference remains as $N \to \infty$ since the limits are different.